-Required Minor (1) (18.00 hours)

-Optional Minor (2) (Students can either take Minor (2) or 18 credit hours from any free elective courses.)
-(18.00 hours) Credit Hours
+Optional Minor (2) (Students can either take Minor (2) or 18 Credit Hours credit hours from any free elective courses.)
+(18.00 hours) creat nours

-Free Electives (12.00 hours) Credit Hours

 Minor in Family Studies

 Family is the most important social institution.
 Healthy and happy families tend to produce persons who are able to enjoy their own lives and to contribute meaningfully to society.
 In today's culture, however, families struggle to sustain life-long commitments.
 The main rationale of this minor is to provide students with knowledge and skills that produce social researchers and practitioners, who are prepared for a career working with people-young and old; men and women; children, teenagers and adults.
 A focus of this minor is on the development of the individual in a family context throughout the life cycle.